Corner Icon

 Click on photo to enlarge

 There are a few message boards on the Monk scene.
-The three big ones are the Official USA Network Board, TV.com Message Board, the IMDB Monk Message Board and the AOL Message Board.
-There are also a couple of other smaller, perhaps less intimidating, fan created boards.
-Here's one brought to you by Alex which goes by the charming name of Monkaholics Anonymous.
+The three big ones are the Official USA Network Board, TV.com Message Board and the IMDB Monk Message Board.

 *The activex control is just Leland singing "Ain't No Sunshine" near the bottom of the page.